restclients/restclients/README.md

 # Rest Clients

-Rest Clients is a simple and secure Rest API Client, zero dependency, local storage and easy to share.
-This tool is intended to make HTTP requests sent via command line.\
+Rest Clients is a simple and secured Rest API Client, pure design and zero dependency, local storage and easy to share.
+This tool is intended to make HTTP requests sent via command line.

 This project is inspired by [REST Client](https://github.com/Huachao/vscode-restclient).

 ### Features